MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

   - **Data\_OpenDurationTimeInMs:integer -** duration to open file in milliseconds

   - **Data\_OriginatedFromTemplateID:integer -** identifier for template from which diagram was created.
-NULL for third party templates
+NULL for third-party templates

   - **Data\_Pages:integer -** number of pages in document